turingschool/frontend-lightning-talks/schedule-1801.md

 - Quinlan Hill - react - what and why?
 - Ryan Harrington Javascript `this` binding
 - Sage Vogt - WTF Webpack?
 And why do I care?
-- Seamus Quinn: Tips for crafting your “Developer Identity”
+- Seamus Quinn: D3 Library
 - Stephanie Ospina - Algorithms or die - top algorithms programmers should know.
 - Tony Robertson: SVGs - all about them, how to use them, when to use them
 - Tyler McNamara: Media queries - screens + beyond